List of Spider-Man: The Animated Series characters: Rocket Racer

-Rocket Racer (voiced by Billy 'Pop' Atmore) only appears in the episode "Rocket Racer".
-Robert had great skill in gyro mechanicisms due to working at the Science center taught by Peter Parker.
+Rocket Racer (voiced by Billy Atmore) only appears in the episode "Rocket Racer".
+Robert had great skill in gyro mechanisms due to working at the Science center taught by Peter Parker.
 He created a cybernetically controlled, rocket-powered magnetic skateboard which he travels with and can attain speeds of 60 mi/h.
 He can also scale walls.
 After Robert broke into a jewelry store, ultimately having a change of heart, he was chased by Spider-Man.
 Rocket Racer escaped but Spider-Man planted a tracer on him and found out his identity.

 A criminal leader, whose machines were stolen, created the Big Wheel, a giant wheel with lasers, missiles, and spikes that was able to roll onto buildings and higher grounds.
 Spider-Man and Rocket Racer were able to stop the Big Wheel when Rocket Racer had Spider-Man electrocute the Big Wheel with two electric wires.
 The criminal was arrested.
 This taught Robert that education, not crime, would help him in the world to overcome his problems.
 He even helped Spider-Man defeat some thugs that plotted to burn down his mother's store due to lack of protection money.